 Keep reading to learn if a restraining order will appear on a background check in the state of Oregon.

+Another question you may have is, "is a restraining order public record?"
 Since restraining orders are technically part of the public record, it’s probable that the order will appear on a background check.